sneexy-boi/copr/README.md

-# swayland
+# copr

-here lives the spec files for my [copr repository](https://copr.fedorainfracloud.org/coprs/sneexy/swayland/) which (will soon) hosts many applications, scripts, tools and utilities for (s)way/land based stuff.
+here lives the spec files for my [copr repositories](https://copr.fedorainfracloud.org/coprs/sneexy/).

 ## there is an issue with your packaging